2019 1

 Smith Haut Lafitte followed the trend in 2018 - copious blueberry fruit, great intensity on the palate, all in silk, sophisticated touch, and great complexity with a long meaty finish.
 Impressive.

 Cantelys and second wines, Les Hauts de Smith and Le Petit Haut Lafitte, were all splendid in 2018, with intense sweet blueberries, fine structure, and depth.
-Le Thil Comte Clary was attractive and round with tasty fruit sweetness.
+Le Thil Comte Clary was attractive and round, with tasty fruit and sweetness.

 Seguin didn't make the 2017 vintage because of devastating frost but returned with a vengeance in 2018!
 Very scented and aromatic nose of blueberries, rich, great complexity, and length, elegant and refined.
 Impressive stuff.